 - Portable Sound Source: Create audio tones that provide directional cues for orientation and mobility, sound localization training, or for playground games and sports.
 The lightweight Portable SoundSource comes with a programmable remote control and carrying strap.
 The carrying strap can be used as a belt for hiking or a game of Follow the Leader.
 Example uses include identifying home base, a safety zone, or a basketball goal.

 - Everybody Plays!
-How Kids With Visual Impairments Play Sports is a fun storybook written by Cindy Lou Aillaud and Lauren Lieberman that follows an elementary school-age child to a sports camp for children who have visual impairment, blindness, or deafblindness.
+How Kids With Visual Impairments Play Sports is a fun storybook written by Cindy Lou Aillaud and Lauren Lieberman that follows an elementary school-age child to a sports camp for children who have visual impairments, blindness, or deafblindness.
 Written at a 4th grade reading level, readers learn about sports and recreational physical activities that are enjoyed universally and about specific sports designed for persons with visual impairment and blindness.
+This book is available as a free download.